literallysofia/literallysofia.github.io/src/content/extra-curricular.md

       web: https://paginas.fe.up.pt/~escolas/,
       bio:
         [
-          "Invited by a teacher to present Sweven, a web project for the Database and Web Applications Laboratory (LBAW) class of the Master in Informatics and Computer Engineering (MIEIC).", "Talked about my experience in college and cleared doubts regarding the course.", ],
+          "Present Sweven, a web project for the Database and Web Applications Laboratory (LBAW) class of the Master in Informatics and Computer Engineering (MIEIC).", "Talk about my experience in college and clear doubts regarding the course.", ],
     },
     {